wcamer/wcamer/README.md

 # Hello, GitHub! 👋

-I'm William, a senior at Brigham Young University-Idaho interested in Software Development.
+I'm William, a recent grad Brigham Young University-Idaho interested in Software Development.
 Welcome to my GitHub profile!

 ## About Me
 - I love how technology, when used in helpful situations, can truly improve the quality of life for people.
 In a world full of all types of influnces, I want to put my knowledge, gifts, and skills to help propel good influences and help people by providing good services and products.